 Facebook is now the top referring website on the internet, sending hordes and hordes of traffic to many brands.
 Viral websites, like BuzzFeed and UpWorthy, have built their complete business largely off Facebook and continue to generate major traffic through the platform.

 You don’t need to get upset about the declining organic reach of your brand’s Facebook page.
-Instead, experiment with the strategies and tools I mentioned in this post (based on your requirements).
+Instead, experiment with the strategies and tools I mentioned in this post (based on your requirements) to gain more visibility on the news feed.
 And, if nothing works, give paid advertising a try.

-Are you aware of any other major Facebook news feed algorithm update that can help brands with their visibility in the news feed?
+Are you aware of any other major Facebook news feed algorithm update that can help brands with their visibility in the social network news feed?
 Let me know in the comments.